 It's that time of year again.
 There is a bite to the air, frost on your car windows, there might even be a dusting of snow outside your front door.
-What this means for screen printers is that we need to make sure our work spaces stay warm and we are conscious of both what we order and WHEN we order it.
+Why does this affect your screen print shop?
+Screen printers need to be conscious of both what you order and when you order it.

 1 — Recognize that all emulsions will freeze.
 It's what happens when they thaw out that will let you know if it has gone bad.

 2 — Emulsions that have gone bad, when thawed, have one of the following characteristics:

 3 — If you are using a dual cure or adding diazo, you may also see the diazo is no longer a fine powder and has turned solid.
 While this can happen even if it hasn't frozen, during freezing and warming the bottle could have some moisture condense within the bottle.
 If this is the case, the diazo has gone bad and you will need a new bottle.